ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/groups/retrieve.rst

 Retrieve Incident Status
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Incidents in ThreatConnect have a status that can be set and retrieved via API.
-Adding the ‘includeAdditional’ parameter when requesting data about an Incident will return data which includes the Incident’s status.
+Adding the ``includeAdditional`` parameter when requesting data about an Incident will return data which includes the Incident's status.
 Use a query in the following format to find an Incident's status:

 .. code::

     GET /v2/groups/incidents/{incidentId}?includeAdditional=true

-For example, the query below will return information about the Incident with ID 12345 as well as the Incident’s status.
+For example, the query below will return information about the Incident with ID 12345 as well as the Incident's status.

 .. code::